 - 167. As I have shown, the IAS Solar Dish Technology is not actually a "system."
 The various component parts of the Technology are not designed to work together, and do not work together.
-Nonetheless, in PI.
-Ex.
-17, Mr. Johnson presents a "waterfall chart" showing his numbers for the relative performance of the components of the IAS Solar Dish Technology.
-A waterfall chart shows the efficiency of system as the energy flows sequentially through the components from the collector through the generator resulting in a prediction of the overall system performance in the form of solar-to-electric conversion.
-I've reproduced Mr. Johnson's numbers in Table 5 along with the results of my calculations shown in Appendix IV.
-Note: the IAS column of Table 5 is from PI.
-Ex.
-17 and is identical to the same table as reported in the more recent version of the document. - 168.
+Nonetheless, in Attachment 3, Mr. Johnson presents a "waterfall chart" showing his numbers for the performance of each of the components of the IAS Solar Dish Technology.
+A waterfall chart shows the efficiency of a system as the energy flows sequentially through the components from the collector through the generator resulting in a prediction of the overall system performance in the form of solar-to-electric conversion efficiency.
+I've reproduced Mr. Johnson's numbers in Table 5 along with the results of my calculations shown in Appendix III.
+Note: the IAS column of Table 5 is from Attachment 3 and is identical to the same table as reported in the more recent version of the document. - 168.
 Two of the elements in Table 5 are for "transient effects due to cloud cover" and "power plant availability".
-Numbers for these two elements are only available once the plant is in operation, which the IAS Solar Dish Technology has not done.
+Numbers for these two elements are only available once the plant is in operation, which the IAS Solar Dish Technology has not been.
 So it is not possible for me to even estimate what these parameters should be.
-However, I do note that the power plant availability of 96% would represent an excellent, mature coal-fired power plant and I do not believe this is appropriate for any solar technology.
-Because I do not have actual performance data, I have used Mr. Johnson's numbers for these two variables.
+However, I do note that the power plant availability of 96% would represent an excellent, mature coal-fired power plant and I do not